Introduction: The Evolution of the Injection

 Section 2: The TRP Toolkit—Fluoroscopy and Ultrasound

-The Targeted Restoration Protocol utilizes two primary imaging technologies to ensure 100% accuracy:
+The Targeted Restoration Protocol utilizes two primary imaging technologies to confirm precise needle placement:

 A. Fluoroscopy (Live X-Ray)